rust-lang/rust/README.md

 ## License

-Cargo is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+libsyntax2 is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See LICENSE-APACHE and LICENSE-MIT for details.